erikamatesz/genai-boilerplate/README.md

 It is a service offered by AWS that allows you to build and scale applications powered by Generative AI without the need to manage underlying infrastructure.
 It provides access to foundation models from several AI providers, enabling developers to use pre-trained models or fine-tune them according to specific needs.

+In order to use this service, you need to [create a free account](https://aws.amazon.com/free).

 ### What is Google AI Studio?

 It is Google's platform for developing, training, and deploying AI models, including LLMs and generative AI systems.
 It offers a user-friendly interface for experimenting with AI capabilities and integrates seamlessly with Google Cloud's infrastructure.
 Developers can use it to fine-tune pre-trained models or create custom workflows.

+If you have a Gmail account, you can already use the service.
+If you don’t have one yet, [create one here](https://gmail.com).

 ## Getting Started